 - Ruptured breakouts: According to Green, acne scars occur as the result of ruptured pimples, pustules, whiteheads, and cysts, which cause the skin to break when the infected pore ruptures.
 “When infected acne ruptures the skin, it can often cause a bacterial infection which also destroys healthy skin cells,” she explains.
 “As the skin repairs itself from an acne breakout, the wounds that are formed as a result of broken skin starts to heal.
 As the skin heals, our body produces collagen which is the fibrous tissue that repairs the skin.
 In some instances, our bodies produce too little or too much fibrous tissue resulting in uneven texture in the skin, also referred to as a scar.”
 The loss of collagen will lead to those concave or "pitted" acne scars, not unlike a pock mark.

-- Skin-picking: Scarring can also form as a result of picking at a pimple—just another reason to be sure to take a hands-off stance when it comes to treating your breakouts.
+- Skin-picking: Scarring may also form as a result of picking at a pimple—just another reason to be sure to take a hands-off stance when it comes to treating your breakouts.

 - Diminished pigment: Celebrity esthetician Joanna Vargas points out that some scars are simply due to a loss of pigment as a result of the pimple existing in the first place.